Chuckv01/capacitor-localstorage-migration/README.md

 # Capacitor LocalStorage Migration Plugin

-A Capacitor plugin to migrate legacy UIWebView/Crosswalk localStorage data to modern WebView storage on Android and iOS.
+A Capacitor plugin to assist with migrating legacy UIWebView/Crosswalk localStorage data to modern WebView storage on Android and iOS.

 ## Installation